Membrizard/ml_conformer_generator/README.md

 The evaluation pipeline assesses the shape similarity of the generated molecules to a reference.
 The assesment is based on a shape tanimoto similarity score [], calculated using RDkit Shape Tanimoto Distance.

+- Add information on the inference time
+- Add information on inputs/outputs and architecture

 #### Usage